rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 * Calling a `run` function in *lib.rs*
 * Handling the error if `run` returns an error

-This pattern is about separating concerns: *main.rs* handles running the program and *lib.rs* handles all the logic of the task at hand.
+This pattern is about separating concerns: *main.rs* владелец running the program and *lib.rs* владелец all the logic of the task at hand.
 Because you can’t test the `main` function directly, this structure lets you test all of your program’s logic by moving it into functions in *lib.rs*.
 The code that remains in *main.rs* will be small enough to verify its correctness by reading